Le roi de Lahore: Performance history

-Within a year of the premiere the opera was performed, for instance, in Turin, Rome, Bologna, and Venice.
-The Royal Opera House, Covent Garden, presented it in London in 1879, and in 1906 it premiered in Monte Carlo.
-The US premiere took place in 1883 at the French Opera House in New Orleans.
+Within a year of the premiere the opera was performed in several Italian cities including Turin, Rome, Bologna, and Venice.
+The Royal Opera House, Covent Garden, presented it in London in 1879.
+The US premiere took place in 1883 at the French Opera House in New Orleans and it was seen in Marseille in April 1905 and Monte Carlo in February 1906.
+The opera was mounted at the Verona Arena in 1923, but by the time of the Metropolitan Opera New York premiere the following year, with Giacomo Lauri-Volpi in the title role and Delia Reinhardt as Sita, Le roi de Lahore in particular, and Massenet's style of romantic opera in general, had faded in fashion so that it after six performances that year it has never been revived there.

-By the time of the Metropolitan Opera premiere in 1924, however, Le roi de Lahore in particular, and Massenet's style of romantic opera in general, faded in fashion so much that it received only six performances and has never been revived there since.
+More recent performances include a centenary revival by the Vancouver Opera in September 1977 starring Joan Sutherland and conducted by Richard Bonynge; it was then seen with Sutherland in Seattle.
+The score was recorded in London the following year by Sutherland and Bonynge.
+There was a revival at the Massenet Festival in Saint-Étienne in November 1999 in a production by Jean-Louis Pichon, which was also seen in Bordeaux that month.

-Contemporary performances include a revival by the Vancouver Opera in 1977 starring Joan Sutherland and conducted by Richard Bonynge.
-The same production was mounted at the San Francisco Opera and subsequently recorded.
-A more recent revival occurred at the Teatro La Fenice in Venice in 2005 under the baton of Marcello Viotti, a performance of which was released on CD and DVD.
+Le roi de Lahore was mounted at the Teatro La Fenice in Venice in 2005 under the baton of Marcello Viotti, a performance of which was released on CD and DVD.
+The Chelsea Opera Group presented it in concert at the Queen Elizabeth Hall in 2015 with Michael Spyres in the title role.
+Dorset Opera Festival staged it in 2023.